awusmani/Willhelm-International/README.md

 Download and Run XAMPP(make sure it is NOT the VM version) from: https://www.apachefriends.org/index.html

-Locate the XAMPP folder and find htdocs folder .
+Locate the XAMPP folder and find htdocs folder<\br>
 In htdocs folder place the Challenge folder downloaded from this repository .
 -Run XAMPP and start the Apache Web Server and MySQL Database -Open command prompt/Terminal and change directory to XAMPP/xamppfiles/bin/